 • Develop graduate level Inter-disciplinary curriculum in food virology

-The project is currently in its third year.
-Significant progress has been made to date, with most of the “ground work” set and critical mass met for even greater strides over the coming years.
+Significant progress has been made to-date, with most of the “ground work” set and critical mass met for even greater strides over the coming years.
 Longer-term goals, such as many of the activities in the Prevention & Control and Extension and Education Cores, will begin to be realized in the latter years of the project based on the research advances made to date, and the groundwork now being laid for these activities.